Jump ahead to:

 With some exceptions for conflict between group members, we know the importance of taking care of us and being vigilant about them.

-I personally believe that tribalism is the root cause of our perceptions of ideas being controversial.SEO Needs Link Building
+I personally believe that tribalism is the root cause of our perceptions of ideas being controversial.Check out our Digital PR Platform

 Is There a Right Way to Use Controversy?